Okazu Rayu: Popular Taberu Rayu Chili Oil from S&B

 It is a versatile condiment that was popularized in 2009 by the product from Momoya “Karasode Karakunai Sukoshi Karai Rayu (辛そうで辛くない少し辛いラー油)“.

-Today, Taberu Rayu comes in several variants, and what I introduce here S&B “Okazu Rayu (おかずラー油)” is also a popular kind of Taberu Rayu product.
+Today, Taberu Rayu comes in many varieties and variants, and what I introduce here S&B “Okazu Rayu (おかずラー油)” is also among them.

-They both primarily contains crunchy fried garlic bits for body and savory taste, so Okazu Rayu and Taberu Rayu are essentially the same things.
+As Taberu Rayu and Okazu Rayu both primarily contain crunchy fried garlic bits for body and savory taste, they are essentially the same things.

-Specifically, according to the ingredient list on the side of the jar, the S&B Okazu Rayu chili oil mainly consists of corn oil, red chili pepper, fried garlic, sesame oil, onion powder, salt, sugar, powdered soy sauce, Lajiang, fried onion, almond, ground sesame seeds, and seasonings (including amino acids).
+Specifically, according to the ingredient list on the side of the jar, S&B Okazu Rayu mainly consists of corn oil, red chili pepper, fried garlic, sesame oil, onion powder, salt, sugar, powdered soy sauce, Lajiang, fried onion, almond, ground sesame seeds, and amino acid seasoning.

-As I mentioned above, the Taberu Rayu, S&B Okazu Rayu pairs well with a variety of foods and dishes.
-As for me, I simply love eating it with hot plain rice, but if I show you some examples, the Japanese chili oil with crunchy fried garlic works well with foods ranging from natto and cold tofu to ramen and Gyoza potstickers to pasta dishes.
+But if I give some examples, the Japanese chili oil works well with foods ranging from natto and tofu to ramen and Gyoza potstickers to pasta dishes.

-So with this Japanese condiment, in many cases, you can easily deepen the taste of food and give boring dishes a delicious savory touch.
+So with this condiment, in many cases, you can easily deepen the taste of dishes and give boring foods a delicious savory touch.